Brightscout/mattermost-plugin-exchange-ews-proxy/README.md

 ### Configuration

-The EWS Proxy is configured through the use of environment variables that are optionally provided via a env file (to the docker container) as follows:
+The EWS Proxy is configured through the use of environment variables that are optionally provided via an env file (to the docker container) as follows:

 ```bash
 EWS_DOMAIN=your-exchange-domain